Bjg813/snippets/README.md

 If this helps anyone's learning curve with  **git**, the awesome sauce :bowtie:.
 If anyone has found something wrong or can add to my evolving list, please write an *issue* or *clone* or display the * bat signal* :mega:, and I will be there!

-> It's the job that's never started as takes longest to finish.
+> It's the job that's never started as takes longest to finish. >
->   Sam Gamgee